BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

 ---

-You can invoke functions without having special permissions, here we only have `ListFunctions`
+Some functions can be invoked even with limited permissions, here we only have `ListFunctions`
 ```
 ┌──(kali㉿kali)-[~/Desktop]
 └─$ aws lambda invoke --function-name huge-logistics-stock out